elastisys/compliantkubernetes/docs/compliantkubernetes/adr/0022-use-dedicated-nodes-for-additional-services.md

 ## Recommendations to Operators

-For better application developer experience, run the application on dedicated Nodes.
-Otherwise put, run system Deployments and StatefulSets -- such as Ingress Controllers, Prometheus, Velero, Gatekeeper and Starboard -- onto dedicated Nodes.
+For better application performance and security, run system Deployments and StatefulSets -- such as Ingress Controllers, Prometheus, Velero, Gatekeeper and Starboard -- onto dedicated Nodes.

 Specifically, use the following Node labels